Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: MoE Profiling and System Insights

-Spatial relations reflect expert selection distribution and imbalance across the system.
-These patterns enable \emph{multi-unit strategies} that optimize system-wide expert placement and workload distribution.
-By identifying frequently selected experts and analyzing selection skewness, we design algorithms for workload routing and expert replication that balance traffic among units.
-We classify spatial relations into \emph{single-expert activation imbalance} and \emph{expert-pair co-activation affinity} as shown in \autoref{fig:2_intro}(b), and investigate how task types influence these patterns to inform system-level strategies.
+\textbf{Spatial relations} capture how expert activations are distributed across compute units within a given time window.
+This distributional information enables \emph{multi-unit strategies} that optimize expert placement and workload balancing across the system, reducing data movement and preventing bottlenecks.
+We classify spatial relations into \emph{single-expert activation imbalance} and \emph{expert-pair co-activation affinity} as shown in \autoref{fig:2_intro}(b), and investigate how task types influence these patterns to inform system-level optimization.